dut09/inverse_cad/README.md

 ```
 to save the current polyhedron into either a `.nef3` file which can be reloaded later or a `.off` file which can be used for visualization.

-We also present a `load_target` command to load an `.nef3` file describing the target polyhedron, i.e., the one that we want our polyhedron to eventually match after applying a finite number of commands.
+We also present a `load_target` command to load a `.nef3` file describing the target polyhedron, i.e., the one that we want our polyhedron to eventually match after applying a finite number of commands.
 For example,
 ```
 >>> load_target sofa.nef3
 ```